 Beyond managing the underlying condition, your treatment options for unilateral vocal cord paralysis include:

 Your voice pathologist guides you through exercises that rehabilitate your voice, promote healing after an injury, or help you prepare or recover from vocal cord surgery.
+Find out how our voice doctors can assist your needs today!
+We have the best voice doctors in Michigan that are specialists in voice therapy.

 Your doctor injects a filler into the vocal cord to plump it up and help close the vocal folds.